bookingactivities/booking-activities/readme.txt

 = My events appears to be booked, but no bookings appear in the list = Temporary bookings (such as In cart events) take active slots but may not appear in the bookings list.
+Click on the desired event on the reservation calendar, in "Bookings" page.
-Just click on the settings wheel above the bookings list, and check 'Display temporary bookings'.
+Then, just click on the settings wheel above the bookings list, and check 'Display temporary bookings'.
 Now you can see all kind of active bookings (booked, pending, in cart).

-= Cancelled bookings disapeared from the list, I need to see them! = Just click on the settings wheel above the bookings list, and check 'Display inactive bookings'.
+= Cancelled bookings disapeared from the list, I need to see them! = Click on the desired event on the booking schedule, in "Bookings" page.
+Just click on the settings wheel above the bookings list, and check 'Display inactive bookings'.
 Now you can see inactive bookings (cancelled, expired, removed, refunded, refund requested).

-___

-For any question about how to use Booking Activities, take a look at the [documentation](https://booking-activities.fr/en/documentation/user-documentation/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme).

-If you don't find the answer you need, please [contact us](https://booking-activities.fr/en/#contact?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme) (French and English).